Lemon Vinaigrette

 • Dijon Mustard: This helps to emulsify the dressing and adds a hint of spice.

-• If you’re not a fan of raw garlic, you can swap in finely diced shallot for a milder flavor.
+• If you’re not a fan of raw garlic: You can swap in finely diced shallot for a milder flavor.

-Whisking the lemon vinaigrette together in a bowl.
+Whisking lemon vinaigrette in a bowl.

-For More Dressing Recipes and Vinaigrettes
+More Dressing Recipes

 Lemon Vinaigrette Recipe

-4.80 from 62 votes
+4.83 from 73 votes

 Prep: 10 minutes